aws-samples/serverless-stream-processing-at-scale/1_CollectDeIdentify/README.md

 1. Go to the **IoT Core** Console.

 1. Navigate to the **Test** tab in the left panel.

+1. You may see the message "We are provisioning a Device Gateway endpoint for your account..."
+If so, wait a few minutes.

 1. Type **LifeSupportDevice/#** into the **Subscription topic** text box and click **Subscribe to topic**